 Everyday throughout the world, nations are facing water problems in terms of both quantity and quality.
-Between 1950 and 1970, global water demand tripled and is expected to double within 35 years.
+According to a report from the Organisation for Economic Co-Operation and Development, by 2050 water demands are expected to increase by 400 percent from manufacturing and by 130 percent from household use (from a baseline year of 2012).
 Although 75 percent of the earth is covered by water, only 1 percent is available as renewable fresh water, and only about one-third of all precipitation that falls on the land goes back to the oceans by rivers and runoff.
 We are a nation whose water needs are rapidly rising while available supplies are shrinking; regional water crises are becoming increasingly frequent as water tables are falling and stream flow is decreasing.
 We can no longer take our drinking water for granted.
 This means that individuals, municipalities, industries, and governments must be proactive in conserving and protecting our water supplies.
 The consequences of recurring long duration droughts are far-reaching, affecting wildlife, vegetation, and humans.
 Additionally, drought impacts on society are often exacerbated by the demand that people place on the water supply.
 Water is one of the most precious commodities we have on this planet; we ought not to treat it as if it were an unlimited resource.
 By shifting our priorities for water usage, we can prevent water scarcity.
-The well has run dry in many places-let's not make our community next!
+The well has run dry in many places let's not make our community next!